ATNF/askapsoft/Tools/Dev/deploy/README.md

 The script should be deployed to the askapops user area with suitable permissions to prevent changes and enforce private use by askapops only (chmod 700).

+*.module-template files are Modules config files for the various ASKAP modules.
+They contain substitution variable ${_VERSION} (the underscore to indicate that it's not a normal env variable) which will be replaced by a valid version number when the deployment script is run.

 More to come ...